Omkar3467/Battery-App/README.md

 ticker (str) – text to display on status bar as the notification arrives toast (bool) – simple Android message instead of full notification

-The battery app helps in finding the correct percentage of the battery in the devices, also after every 60 mins the app will show th =e battery percentage.
+The battery app helps in finding the correct percentage of the battery in the devices, also after every 60 mins the app will show the battery percentage.